dariofedes/tribute/README.md

 # tribute
-Project for freeCodeCamp web design module
+This Gichin Funakoshi tribute website is a project for freeCodeCamp web design module